IamNator/devOps-tasks-talentPlus/README.md

-# devOps-tasks-talentPlus
+DevOps Test:
-DevOps Test: 1.
-Create a helm chart 2.
-Your helm chart should deploy two application containers: a frontend app and it’s backend into your Kubernetes cluster.
+1. Create a helm chart
+2. Your helm chart should deploy two application containers: a frontend app and it’s backend into your Kubernetes cluster.
 3. configure Ingress to access your applications